 September 18, 2019

-WASHINGTON, D.C.—Florida’s lawsuit climate ranked 46th out of 50 in a new national survey released today by the U.S. Chamber Institute for Legal Reform (ILR).
-The city of Miami ranked among the ten worst jurisdictions in the nation.
+WASHINGTON, D.C.—Missouri’s lawsuit climate was ranked 44th in the country in a new national survey released today by the U.S. Chamber Institute for Legal Reform (ILR).
+But the ranking represents improvement for the Show-Me State, moving up five places from the 2017 survey.
+The city of St. Louis, though, was again the 10th worst jurisdiction in the country.

-The poor perception of Florida’s legal climate is critical because 89 percent of survey participants—an all-time high—said a state’s lawsuit environment is likely to impact their company’s decisions about where to locate or do business.
+The poor perception of Missouri’s legal climate is critical to its economy because 89 percent of survey participants—an all-time high—said a state’s lawsuit environment is likely to impact their company’s decisions about where to locate or do business.

 The 2019 Lawsuit Climate Survey: Ranking the States is the 12th time The Harris Poll has conducted the survey since 2002 for the U.S. Chamber Institute for Legal Reform.
 The final results are based on interviews with a national sample of 1,307 in-house general counsel, senior litigators or attorneys, and other senior executives who are knowledgeable about litigation matters at public and private companies with annual revenue of at least $100 million.

 About the U.S. Chamber Institute for Legal Reform

 ILR seeks to promote legal reform through legislative, political, judicial, and educational activities at the national, state, and local levels.

 About the U.S. Chamber of Commerce

 The U.S. Chamber of Commerce is the world’s largest business federation representing the interests of more than 3 million businesses of all sizes, sectors, and regions, as well as state and local chambers and industry associations.